aldoignatachandra/NodeJS-PointOfSales/README.md

 2.   `npm install`  to install node.js in CMD / Terminal
 3.   `npm install express body-parser mysql` to install dependencies
 4.   `npm install dotenv`
+5.   `npm install jsonwebtoken`
+6.   `npm install bcrypt`
-5. If you don't understand about .env read [dotenv](https://www.npmjs.com/package/dotenv)
+7. If you don't understand about .env read [dotenv](https://www.npmjs.com/package/dotenv)
-6. Make a new file **.env**
+8. Make a new file **.env**
-7. Turn on Web Server and MySQL, (Also can be done with third-party tools like XAMPP, WAMP, etc)
+9. Turn on Web Server and MySQL, (Also can be done with third-party tools like XAMPP, WAMP, etc)
-8. Setup the database.
+10. Setup the database.
-9. Open **Postman** desktop application or Chrome web extension (Install **Postman** if you haven't yet)
+11. Open **Postman** desktop application or Chrome web extension (Install **Postman** if you haven't yet)
-10. Choose HTTP Method and enter the request URL.(i.e. localhost:3000/product)
+12. Choose HTTP Method and enter the request URL.(i.e. localhost:3000/product)
-11. Check all **Endpoints**
+13. Check all **Endpoints**

 ## Setup .env file
 Open **.env** file on code editor and copy the code below :